megakevin/end-point-blog/2026/08/creating-custom-dictionaries-for-the-forgery-gem.md

 ![Using our custom forgery](creating-custom-dictionaries-for-the-forgery-gem/using-custom-forgery.png)

 And that's all for now!
-We recently used this technique in a legacy project to help implement a feature where random, human-friendly WiFi passwords had to be auto-generated for newly onboarded users.
+We recently used this technique in a legacy project to help implement a feature where random, human-friendly Wi-Fi passwords had to be auto-generated for newly onboarded users.
 Pretty neat!